 My Unbeatable Wardrobe With Payne Glasses

-I used to go to the eyeglass store and pay a fortune for a pair of glasses and come out furious at the price.
-Last year I spent $250 on a thin framed pair with no addon features: just the frame and the lenses.
-And as I was walking to my car, I thought to myself, “there’s no way this cost even $100 to make, and even then I’m paying more than double!”.
-I went home and started researching how much glasses cost to make, and I found out that the answer is no!
-There are literally many companies selling glasses with the same features and designs for $40 or less, like Payne Glasses, which outfitted me with a really nice $40 progressive blue blockers pair.
-I got the pair and the blue light filtering that would have otherwise cost me a small fortune at one of the bigger companies for what seemed to me like next to nothing!
+I used to go to the eyeglass store, pay a fortune for a pair of glasses, and come out furious at the price.
+Last year I spent $250 on a thin framed team with no addon features: just the frame and the lenses.
+And as I was walking to my car, I thought, “there’s no way this cost even $100 to make, and even then, I’m paying more than double!”.
+I went home and started researching how much glasses cost to make, and I found out that the answer was no!
+Many companies sell drinks with the same features and designs for $40 or less, like Payne Glasses, which outfitted me with a nice $40 progressive blue blockers pair.
+I got the team and the blue light filtering that would have otherwise cost me a small fortune at one of the more prominent companies for what seemed to me like nothing!

 How Is That Possible?